bwesterb/mtc/umbilical/README.md

 certificate (chain) issued by a trusted CA. We call this the *umbilical* certificate/chain.

-To accomedate this we allocate two new `EvidenceType`:
+To accommodate this we allocate two new `EvidenceType`:

 ```
 enum {